droidpl/github-enterprise-upgrade-cli/Readme.md

 # Github Enterprise upgrade command line tool

 Command line tool, built with golang for automatic upgrade/patch of Github Entreprise.
-It support both single instance and multi replicas
+It support both single instance and multi replicas.

+The source files are under `src` directory.
+An example of configuration file is available in `config.yml`.
+To build the application simply run `go build -o update-cli ./src`.

 Script options are:
 ```